Can you play online poker in New York?

 While the bill has passed the first rounds, it is far from becoming legislation.
 In fact, a similar bill last year made its way through the Senate, only to fail at the Assembly level.

 J. Gary Pretlow, chair of the Assembly Racing, Gaming and Wagering Committee holds the power once the bill reaches his sphere of influence.
-He may have a complete misunderstanding of online poker, claiming that it is a game of chance due to the ability to change wager sizing’s versus sports betting which is considered to him a game of skill due to paying a set fee which remains unchanged (is he in favor of non-rebuy MTTs only by this logic?).
-However, it is also possible that these excuses are used to hide true motives behind allowing online poker.
+He may have a complete misunderstanding of how the game actually works, claiming that it is a game of chance due to the ability to change wager sizings.
+He then compares this to sports betting which is considered to him a game of skill due to paying a set fee which remains unchanged (is he in favor of non-rebuy MTTs only by this logic?).
+However, it is also possible that these excuses are used to hide true motives behind allowing legalized gambling through the internet.

-It is a gamble whether online poker will be legalized in New York before the end of session in late June.
-For those who are interested in online poker in the US and the state of legalization in the nation, please find more information at the Poker Players Alliance, a non-profit dedicated to legalizing online poker in the US.
+It is a gamble whether it will be legalized in New York before the end of session in late June.
+For those who are interested in the US and the state of legalization in the nation, please find more information at the Poker Players Alliance, a non-profit dedicated to legalizing online poker in the US.